-Once roaming as far west as Texas, down into Florida, and up into the Midwest, the red wolf now persists in only a fraction of its range.
-It has lost more of its historical territory—99.7 percent—than any other large carnivore, including lions, tigers and snow leopards.
-The Red Wolf has faced an embattled road to recovery since its listing in the first class of the Endangered Species Act.
+Once roaming as far west as Texas, down into Florida and up into the Midwest, the Red Wolf now persists in one small wild population on the Albemarle Peninsula in eastern North Carolina.
+In fact, this creature has lost more of its historical territory — 99.7 percent — than any other large carnivore, including lions, tigers and snow leopards.

-In the spring of 2017, FWS announced plans to review and update the 10(j) rule that regulates management of the wild “nonessential experimental population” of red wolves in North Carolina.
-Defenders helped mobilize nearly 55,000 of our members and the public to speak up in support of the red wolf recovery program.
+In the spring of 2017, FWS announced plans to review and update the 10(j) rule that regulates management of the wild “nonessential experimental population” of Red Wolves in North Carolina.
+Defenders helped mobilize nearly 55,000 of our members and the public to speak up in support of the Red Wolf recovery program.

 Endangered Species Act